Amnesty programme issues fraud alert – The Sun Nigeria

 The Presidential Amnesty Programme (PAP) has raised the alarm over attempts by fraudsters to dupe unsuspecting members of the public capitalising on the delay in payment of stipends to ex-agitators.

-The Interim Administrator, PAP, Col. Milland Dixon Dikio (retd), in a statement issued on Friday said unscrupulous elements were circulating messages claiming to have been appointed to represent the Niger Delta crisis-ridden communities for monthly remittances under the Presidential Amnesty Scholarship Programme.
+The interim administrator, PAP, Col. Milland Dixon Dikio (retd), in a statement issued made available to Sunday Sun said unscrupulous elements were circulating messages claiming to have been appointed to represent the Niger Delta crisis-ridden communities for monthly remittances under the Presidential Amnesty Scholarship Programme.

 Dikio warned members of the public against sending their personal details to the telephone number provided by the scammers.

-The administrator appealed to people to use official channels and liaison offices while making enquiries about any aspect of the programme adding PAP was committed to the sustenance of peace and development of the Niger Delta.
+The administrator appealed to people to use official channels and liaison offices while making inquiries about any aspect of the programme, adding PAP was committed to the sustenance of peace and development of the Niger Delta.

 «Do not, under any circumstance send your name, email or any information at that to any number.